 Holland blooms and blossoms in the springtime — quite literally.
 Every year, the community plants thousands of Tulip bulbs — flown directly in from The Netherlands — and each spring, residents and visitors are showered with miles of brightly colored tulips.

 Holland Michigan Tulip Time Festival

 To celebrate this colorful array of flowers, the community hosts its Tulip Time Festival.
-Tulip Time is an annual tradition in Holland that has been taking place since the 1930s.
-The festival itself is a week-long celebration filled with endless events and activities, including shopping at an authentic Dutch market, a Dutch dancing performance, and yoga in a tulip garden.
+Tulip Time is an annual tradition in Holland that has been taking place since 1929.
+The festival itself is a week-long celebration filled with endless events and activities, including two internationally recognized exhibits – Zeeland Girl by Rem van den Bosch and Journey of the Tulip by Ibo Gülsen.

 Hiking in Holland Michigan

 In addition to enjoying the sea of tulips in the spring, visitors in Holland also can enjoy hiking along the local trails, where they will discover other plants and flowers springing forth into life.

 Some of our favorite Holland hiking trails include:

 - Stu Visser Trails on Ottawa Beach Road

 - Sanctuary Woods Preserve

 - Kuker-van Til Nature Preserve